lino-framework/lino/docs/ref/files.rst

 .. xfile:: linolib.js
 .. xfile:: lino.js

-The ExtJS3 user interface generates a big file :file:`lino.js` at server startup which contains the client side application logic.
+The ExtJS3 user interface generates a series of files :file:`lino_PROFILE_LANG.js` at server startup which contain the client side application logic.
-The first part of this file comes from a file :srcref:`/lino/ui/extjs3/linolib.js`
-(the second part is purely generated from your models and reports).
+The first part of this file comes from a file :srcref:`/lino/ui/extjs3/linolib.js`, the second part is purely generated from your models and reports).

 .. xfile:: .po